Logo Konkurransetilsynet

 Digital markets may exhibit certain characteristics that cause a single firm or a small number of firms to dominate the entire market.
 The session will discuss how competition agencies have investigated abuse allegations in these markets.

-Afternoon session open to competition agencies only
+14:00-17:00 Afternoon session (including break, open to competition agencies only)

 Case studies: Digital mergers.